KJKan/mcfarland/Tutorial.md

 ## Bifactor Model <a name="BiModel"></a>

-Often, a bifactor model is considered an alternative for the second order *g* factor model.
+Often a bifactor model is considered an alternative for the second order *g* factor model.
-Note that the bifactor model implies tha:
+Note that the bifactor model implies that:
 - none of the cognitive ability measures are unidimensional
 - *g* has direct indicators
-     - this goes against g theory (Jensen, 1998), in which it is stated *g* itself is not a cognitive ability itself.
+     - this goes against *g* theory (Jensen, 1998), in which it is stated *g* itself is not a cognitive ability itself.

 ![](https://raw.githubusercontent.com/KJKan/mcfarland/master/BifactorModel.jpg)